pablovegan/Python-tips-tools/README.md

 ```
 Note that sometimes it complaints too much so you may just turn it off...

-### Documentation
+### Creating documentation

 We use the autoDocstrings extension for VSCode to create Google style docstrings in a fast and easy way.
-Once our function is type annotated, we type """ or ''' and click in Generate Docstrings.
+Once our function is type annotated, we type `"""` and click in `Generate Docstrings`.
 It will automatically create the template using the annotated inputs and outputs of the function, as well as exceptions raised in the function.

 If you want to create nice looking documentation and then upload it to a website (for free in Github Pages) you can follow [this tutorial](https://realpython.com/python-project-documentation-with-mkdocs/) using `mkdocs`.
+As a quick no-brainer guide:

+1. Create a config file `mkdocs.yml`.
+You can simply copy the file in this repo and change the basic info like the site's name or URL.

+2. Add a `docs` folder.
+Usually it contains an `index.md` markdown file that copies whatever you have in the `README.md` and displays it as the main page of the documentation website.
+To create the remaining documentation pages, we use the script `gen_ref_nav.py`.
+Inside the script, you need to change the name of the folder containing your library in the `PATH_LIBRARY` variable.
+An `index.md` markdown file that copies whatever you have in the `README.md` and displays it as the main page of the documentation website.
+Again, you can simply copy the docs folder in this repo and modify the script.

+3. Add a Github workflow to build and deploy the website.
+You can just copy the workflow in `.github/workflows/documentation.yml` (more on workflows later on).
+Whenever you push changes to Github, the documentation will be updated.

+This repository's documentation can be found in https://pablovegan.github.io/Python-tips-tools-Benasque/.

 ## Bit more advanced stuff